h3adex/guardgress/README.md

 Concrete examples of these annotations can be found in [k8s/examples](k8s/examples).

-## Limitations
+## Known Limitations
-Please note that Guardgress currently lacks full support for certain functionalities provided by the Ingress API Object.
+- Guardgress currently does not fully support certain functionalities provided by the Ingress API Object.
+- The existence of a healthz route might cause conflicts for users intending to reverse proxy to this route.

 ## Development
 ```sh